 "It's especially magnified in the United States, this rich-poor difference is even more of a public health emergency."

-is published in the journal JAMA Internal Medicine and used data from two studies that looked at 13,000 US residents and 5,700 English residents from 2008 to 2016.
+The full study is published in the journal JAMA Internal Medicine and used data from two studies that looked at 13,000 US residents and 5,700 English residents from 2008 to 2016.

 The disparities remained even when adjusting for factors such as gender, race and marital status, the researchers found.